Skywind rises after two years and promises this time it is for real

 The mod that was born when your parents still used Windows XP ⏳

 If this project were a child, it would already be in middle school.
-Announced in 2011, Skywind has seen two console generations come and go, an official Morrowind remake that never arrived, and even the release of Starfield.
+Announced in 2011, Skywind has seen two console generations come and go, an official Morrowind remake that never happened, and even the release of Starfield.
 The developers assure that now it's for real, but veterans remember that Duke Nukem Forever joke.
-Meanwhile, fans wait, sitting down, with furrowed brows and fingers on F5.
+Meanwhile, fans wait patiently, with furrowed brows and fingers on F5.